JoshG-IT/identity-security/cases/IAM-AZ-002-the-stolen-identity/README.md

 ## 1. Entry

+### Enumerating app registrations

 The briefing named the flagged application but gave no identifier, so I enumerated the tenant's app registrations to obtain it.

 ```powershell
 az ad app list -o table
 ```

-The inventory returned `Mad-Hat-Legacy-Sync-Service` and its application identifier.

 > ![Application Inventory - Legacy App](evidence/01-app-inventory-legacy.png)
-> *Context: Application enumeration identified `Mad-Hat-Legacy-Sync-Service` and provided the `AppId` needed for deeper inspection.*
+> *Highlighted: `Mad-Hat-Legacy-Sync-Service` and its `AppId`.*

+The inventory returned the flagged application and the identifier needed to inspect it.

+### Inspecting the legacy application object

-I inspected the application object for configuration and any recorded context.
+With the identifier in hand, I inspected the application object for configuration and any metadata written during the incident.

 ```powershell
 az ad app show `